PaoloMazzon/Vulkan2D/README.md

 to keep up to date on improvements in this repo.
 This is good, but you should also look at and modify `VK2D/BuildOptions.h` before release or just not include that one and use your own or something.
 There are several little optimization options, but most importantly there is `#define VK2D_ENABLE_DEBUG`.
-Don't forget to disable that before building for release as the benefits in the test scene alone are a ~65% framerate boost.
+Don't forget to disable that before building for release as the debug layers impact performance severely and more importantly usually aren't available on most PCs.

 Example
 =======